FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/_posts/television/1986/1986-09-28-live-from-her-majestys.md

 ---
 layout: post
-title: Live From Her Majesty's
+title: Live From...
-subtitle: Her Majesty's Theatre, London
+subtitle: The Picadilly Theatre, London
-description:
+description: Lena performs Don't Leave Me This Way, and joins the rest of the cast at the end, for a chorus of There's No Business Like Showbusiness.
 categories: [Theatres, London Weekend Television]
 ---